dotnet/csharpstandard/standard/standard-library.md

 <td><strong>Escape character:</strong> In some languages, such as C#, the
 backslash character causes the next character in the custom format to be interpreted as an escape sequence.
-It is used with C language formatting sequences, such as "\n" (newline).
+It is used with C language formatting sequences, such as ‘\n’ (newline).
 In some languages, the escape character itself is required to be preceded by an escape character when used as a literal.
 Otherwise, the compiler interprets the character as an escape sequence.
 This escape character is not required to be